mirkin-pixel/ha-adsb-station/README.md

 The airline is not among them, and does not need to be: it is [there either way](#names-for-the-codes).

 Attributes that are not known are left out rather than left empty, so a template can ask whether the key is there at all.
-Private, military and a good deal of cargo traffic resolves to nothing, and the source being unreachable simply means no route that poll — the aircraft entities themselves never depend on it.
+Private, military and a good deal of cargo traffic resolves to nothing, and the source being unreachable simply means no route that poll; the aircraft entities themselves never depend on it.

 An aircraft that broadcasts no position gets no route either, because the source judges every route it finds against where the aircraft is.
 In practice nothing is lost: only the aircraft near enough to be looked up are asked about, and being near enough is measured from a position.